lamhq/tech-notes/typescript/1-handbook/1-types.md

 ## `noImplicitAny`

-In some places, TypeScript doesn’t try to infer any types for us and instead falls back to the most lenient type: `any`.
+In some places, TypeScript doesn't try to infer any types for us and instead falls back to the most lenient type: `any`.

 Turning on the `noImplicitAny` flag will issue an error on any variables whose type is implicitly inferred as `any`.